-- keep it simple at the beginning - prepare thoroughly; make sure you are clear on the process to be followed - measure what is important - manage and clearly define responsibility for data collection - use appropriate technology to collect, manage and model the data; again start simple and develop over time - focus on the results but ensure that they are interrogated and reported accurately - use the results.
+- Keep it simple at the beginning. - Establish a baseline with consistent use of measurement and cost breakdown. - Prepare thoroughly; make sure you are clear on the process to be followed. - Measure what is important. - Manage and clearly define responsibility for data collection. - Use appropriate technology to collect, manage and model the data; again start simple and develop over time. - Focus on the results but ensure that they are interrogated and reported accurately. - Use the results.